Diya (film): Production

-The film was revealed to be completed by September 2017, with Sai Pallavi beginning her dubbing work.
-Vijay denied that the film was a horror film and stated that the film would explore the "story of a young mother and her four-year-old child", with Sai Pallavi portraying the mother.
-Still, the film is a horror story with Baby Veronika as the aborted daughter of Sai Pallavi and Naga Shaurya, who takes revenge on the demise of her.
+Telugu actor Naga Shaurya was signed on to make his debut in Tamil, while child actress Veronika Arora made her acting debut.
+Filming was complete by September 2017, with Sai Pallavi beginning her dubbing work.
+Vijay stated that the film would explore the "story of a young mother and her four-year-old child" and was also about abortion.
 In April 2018, the film's title was changed from Karu to Diya.
 The film was simultaneously shot in Telugu as Kanam.
 Some scenes from the Telugu version were dubbed from Tamil.